Counting irreducible representations of large degree of the upper triangular groups: Some properties of 's characters

-Actually in the proof of Lemma \ref{lem2.2:tobelinear}, we only need a condition for $D$ that there are no two roots in $D$ on the same row.
-The main motivation to define basic characters is to get a partition for the set of all irreducible characters $Irr(U)$ of $U$, which comes from the following theorem.
+Actually in the proof of Lemma \ref{lem:tobelinear}, we only need `no two roots in $D$ on the same row'.
+The main motivation for defining supercharacters is to get a partition of the set of all nonprincipal irreducible characters $\Irr(U)^*$ of $U$.